 These quirky conversations also build your relationship with your child.
 If you seem frustrated or annoyed, your little one might shut down.
 But if your tone is warm and welcoming, your child will learn to come to you with any thoughts and worries because you’ve made it clear that you’re always there to listen.
 That’s the type of relationship we desperately want with our kids.
 We just didn’t realize we had to play 20 Questions to get it.

 As important and beneficial as the “why” phase is, it can be challenging when you’re in the middle of it.
 The following strategies can help you keep your cool and do some seriously good parenting when you’re in the hot seat—and shut things down gently when enough’s enough.

-Pass the buck.
 If your significant other is there, throw them under the bus—er, involve them in the learning process.
 This option may be particularly attractive when there’s a “no” embedded in your answer.
-“My favorite response to a ‘why’ is: “Why don’t you go ask your dad?’” says Meg Resnikoff, co-founder of.
+“My favorite response to a ‘why’ is: “Why don’t you go ask your dad?’” says Meg Resnikoff, co-founder of the digital parenting network What’s Up Moms.
 The only problem?
-“It worked like a charm until my husband caught on and ‘Why don’t you go ask your mom?’ became just as common in our house.”
+“It worked like a charm until my husband caught on and ‘Why don't you go ask your mom?’ became just as common in our house.”
 You may want to use this one sparingly.